-How to “Teach” Leadership
+How to “Teach” Leadership by Maggie L. '12

 As we’ve already seen, tests can really throw a curveball into one’s schedule.
 Luckily for me, my classes are unique enough that I don’t spend hours upon hours of basically the same material each night.
 This semester, I’m taking Genetics, Heat and Mass Transfer, Introduction to Acting, and two classes for the GEL Program.
 Mine just might be the most random schedule out there.